 Transforming global trade with improved transportation infrastructure is essential for economic growth and development.
 It will reduce costs, enhance the speed and accuracy of deliveries, increase access to new markets, and open up job opportunities for citizens.
 Governments must be willing to invest in physical infrastructure projects and create or revise policies and regulations that can benefit the movement of goods across international borders.
 When done correctly, enhanced transportation networks can have a far-reaching impact on global trade.

-Railways are another basic form of transportation infrastructure.
+Railway is the other basic form of travel frame.
 Railroads are often preferred over other means when transporting large volumes of goods due to their capacity to carry loads quickly and economically over long distances.
 Railroads also reduce air pollution by using fuel more efficiently than trucks and can even be used to transport hazardous materials without putting anyone in danger.